 Policy and Advocacy Engagement and Political Contributions

-In the U.S., Bristol-Myers Squibb directly lobbies policymakers and works with private firms specializing in government advocacy to enhance our ability to communicate key messages with policymakers.
+In the U.S., Bristol Myers Squibb directly lobbies policymakers and works with private firms specializing in government advocacy to enhance our ability to communicate key messages with policymakers.
 We make every effort to ensure that these firms clearly understand our mission, policy and goals.
 From time to time, we may inform our U.S. employees about important legislative issues at both the state and federal levels and encourage them to communicate with their elected officials.
-Bristol-Myers Squibb does not currently make direct expenditures toward U.S. federal grassroots lobbying communications to the general public.

 Trade Association Participation

-Bristol-Myers Squibb is a member of several trade associations that are engaged in biopharmaceutical and healthcare related issues at both the state and federal levels.
-We are members of these groups because they develop industry positions on key biopharmaceutical issues and we believe it is essential for Bristol-Myers Squibb to be represented in the development of important industry policy positions.
+Bristol Myers Squibb is a member of several trade associations that are engaged in biopharmaceutical and healthcare related issues at both the state and federal levels.
+We are members of these groups because they develop industry positions on key biopharmaceutical issues and we believe it is essential for Bristol Myers Squibb to be represented in the development of important industry policy positions.
 We make our best efforts to ensure the organizations we are members of maintain policy positions consistent with our mission and policy priorities.
 Our trade associations strive to gain industry consensus on critical issues and usually are able to do so.
-On occasion, our trade associations are not aligned with Bristol-Myers Squibb’s policy positions and we have the opportunity to voice our concerns and advocate for our positions directly with policymakers.
-While these instances are rare, Bristol-Myers Squibb always reserves the right to advocate directly with policymakers on issues of importance and is not bound in any way to advocate for positions counter to our mission.
-A table that identifies, for each U.S. trade association that received at least $50,000 in dues or other payments from Bristol-Myers Squibb during January 1, 2017 through December 31, 2017, the portion of such payments that has been identified by such trade association as being used for non-deductible lobbying expenditures may be found here.
+On occasion, our trade associations are not aligned with Bristol Myers Squibb’s policy positions and we have the opportunity to voice our concerns and advocate for our positions directly with policymakers.
+While these instances are rare, Bristol Myers Squibb always reserves the right to advocate directly with policymakers on issues of importance and is not bound in any way to advocate for positions counter to our mission.
+A table may be found here that identifies, for each U.S. trade association that received at least $50,000 in dues or other payments from Bristol Myers Squibb during January 1, 2020 through December 31, 2020, the portion of such payments that has been identified by such trade association as being used for non-deductible lobbying expenditure.

 Governance and Compliance

-The Board of Directors of Bristol-Myers Squibb has delegated responsibility for oversight of our political activities to our Committee on Directors and Corporate Governance.
-The Committee semi-annually reviews political contributions made by the company and the EPAF, and annually reviews the lobbying expenditures made by certain U.S. trade associations of which we are members.
-In addition, we have implemented internal and external controls to promote compliance with our political contributions policy and all applicable lobbying and political contribution laws, rules and regulations, including requiring all Bristol-Myers Squibb employees to undergo training on our Principles of Integrity: BMS Standards of Business Conduct and Ethics (PDF), requiring that all federal contributions from corporate funds be approved by our Head of Federal Government Affairs, and all state contributions from corporate funds be approved by our Vice President, Market Access and Government Affairs, and requiring that all payments by the EPAF be approved by its Board of Directors comprised of fifteen representatives from various organizational units.
+The Board of Directors of Bristol Myers Squibb has delegated responsibility for oversight of our political activities to our Committee on Directors and Corporate Governance.
+The Committee semi-annually reviews political contributions made by the company and the BMS PAC, and annually reviews the lobbying expenditures reported by certain U.S. trade associations of which we are members.
+In addition, we have implemented internal and external controls to promote compliance with our political contributions policy and all applicable lobbying and political contribution laws, rules and regulations, including requiring all Bristol Myers Squibb employees to undergo training on our Principles of Integrity: BMS Standards of Business Conduct and Ethics (PDF), requiring that all federal contributions from corporate funds be approved by our Head of Federal Government Affairs, and all state contributions from corporate funds be approved by our Executive Director, State Government Affairs, and requiring that all payments by the BMS PAC be approved by its Board of Directors comprised of up to fifteen representatives from various organizational units.